 I previously worked in the Human Experience and Design (HXD) group at Microsoft Research Cambridge (2015-18), and I completed my PhD and MSc at the UCL Interaction Centre (2011-19).

-Update 31/10/22: I am interested in supervising students funded through the Northern Bridge Consortium Open Studentship Competition, which is currently open for applications.
-The deadline for this opportunity is 10/01/23, but I recommend you getting in contact with me as soon as possible.
+Update 3/12/24: I am currently recruiting a student for a PhD funded by the Northern Bridge Doctoral Training Partnership titled Co-Designing Digital Tools for Physical Activity: Enhancing Engagement in Disadvantaged Communities Through Inclusive Design.
+The deadline for this opportunity is 26/02/25, but I recommend you getting in contact with me to discuss the position as soon as possible.

 Current Research Projects